-From Park Guell, it makes perfect sense to walk back into town via the Gracia neighbourhood.
+From Park Guell, it makes perfect sense to walk back into town via the Gracia neighborhood.
 It’s about an hour’s walk to Passeig de Gracia and there’s lots to see (and buy) along the way.
 Gracia used to be a village on the outskirts of town and it still has a relaxed feel to it.
 It’s fun to stroll along its streets, taking a coffee break in one of its squares or even exploring it by night.
 It’s not a must do in Barcelona but if you’re already in Park Guell, it’s worth the visit.

 We meant to walk down the hill along a major street but lucky for us, we made a small mistake and wound up in front of an odd sign at Bar Casi.
 The sign reminded us that it was time for lunch so we took a chance and headed inside what would otherwise look like a very dull place.